Integrating solar technology is a relatively new concept in the US.

 What Are the Considerations for an Installation?

-If you’ve made the decision to get your workers trained, smart move.
+If you’ve decided to get your workers trained, smart move.

 There are a few things to keep in mind when installing solar panels.

 The installation should not be rushed (haste makes waste, which will hurt your bottom line).
 Allow at least 1 full day for the entire process.

 How Do You Connect Panels to the Grid?